n0mjs710/HBlink4/docs/connecting_to_hblink4.md

 ```
 # HBlink4 repeater ports (applies to both IPv4 and IPv6)
-ALLOW: Protocol=UDP, Port=62031, Direction=INBOUND  # IPv4 repeaters
+ALLOW: Protocol=UDP4, Port=62031, Direction=INBOUND  # IPv4 repeaters
-ALLOW: Protocol=UDP, Port=62032, Direction=INBOUND  # IPv6 repeaters (if enabled)
+ALLOW: Protocol=UDP6, Port=62032, Direction=INBOUND  # IPv6 repeaters (if enabled)

 # Dashboard web interface (applies to both IPv4 and IPv6)
-ALLOW: Protocol=TCP, Port=8080, Direction=INBOUND   # Dashboard HTTP/WebSocket
+ALLOW: Protocol=TCP*, Port=8080, Direction=INBOUND   # Dashboard HTTP/WebSocket
 ```

-**Note:** Most modern firewalls automatically handle both IPv4 and IPv6 with a single rule per port.
+**Note:** Some firewalls automatically handle both IPv4 and IPv6 with a single rule per port.
 If your firewall requires separate rules for each protocol, you may need to duplicate rules for IPv4 and IPv6.
+In the information here, we use a 4, 6, or * to indicate one, the other or both.

 Apply these rules using your firewall management tool (iptables, firewalld, ufw, Windows Firewall, cloud security groups, etc.).